This diploma has two stages, each comprising 120 credits:

-- Next, in Stage 2, you’ll study your second 60-credit law module and a 60-credit German module.
+- Next, in Stage 2, you’ll study two 30-credit law modules and a 60-credit German module.

-In the first stage, you’ll divide your study equally between law and language.
+In the first stage, you’ll divide your study equally between law and German.

 In the second stage, you’ll divide your study equally between law and German.

-We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
-The Diploma of Higher Education in Law and Languages uses a variety of study materials and may have the following elements:
+Our qualifications are as accessible as possible, and we have a comprehensive range of support services.
+Our Diploma of Higher Education in Law and Languages uses a variety of study materials and includes the following elements: